mattmcd/CV/README.md

 Ion Trap Quantum Information Processor group.
 Research combining theoretical modelling, development of numerical simulations of the system, and experimental work.
-Achieved two first-author papers published in Physical Review Letters and contributed to to number of other peer-reviewed papers.
+Achieved two first-author papers published in Physical Review Letters and contributed to a number of other peer-reviewed papers.

 #### Research Engineer  (University of Western Australia, January 1999-July 1999)
 Special Research Centre for Advanced Mineral and Material Processing.